 Our faculty-led reading groups encourage and equip students within our spheres of influence.
 These informal groups typically meet in faculty homes every 3-4 weeks during the academic year.

-We will have four groups during the 2019-20 academic year.
+We will have five groups during the 2019-20 academic year.

-John Hendrix and other faculty host a monthly group for students in the Sam Fox School of Design and Visual Arts.
+John Hendrix, Heidi Kolk, and Penina Laker host a monthly group for students in the Sam Fox School of Design and Visual Arts.
 The group meets once a month on Mondays, from 7:30-9:00pm.
-Contact Professor Hendrix for details at email@example.com.
+Contact Professor Hendrix for details at firstname.lastname@example.org

 This group for graduate students meets monthly with Abram and Kristin Van Engen in their home to discuss what it means to be a Christian scholar and teacher in the humanities.
 Meetings are Sunday nights, 7:00-9:00pm, and structured around a central reading, dessert, and drinks.
 The group serves as a time of fellowship and a time to consider more deeply together our various vocations, including the many different paths of learning, teaching, writing, and administrating that we can take in and alongside the academy.
 Currently we have 7 Ph.D. students, mostly from English and Comparative Literature.